mosip/documentation/docs/privacy-and-security.md

 * Encryption of data in-flight or rest.
 (See [Data Protection](data-protection.md))
 * Integration with trusted applications only.
 * Fraud avoidance - association of authentication only with specific transactions.
-* Misuse prevention - user can lock or unlock their authentication
+* Misuse prevention - user can lock or unlock their authentication.
-* Virtual ID and Tokens to prevent identity theft
+* Virtual ID and Tokens to prevent identity theft.
 * All data sent out of MOSIP will be digitally signed.
 * All incoming data will be signed by the respective entity.
 * Any data sent to a relying party will be encrypted.